Along the Rhine in the Armadillo, a solar and muscle powered quadricycle/cargo bike/velomobile

 The reasons for going on this mini adventure were many:

 - Because I love going on small cycle adventures.
 The feeling of freedom is huge and you really enjoy both nature, the places and the people you meet.
-And at the evening, when the target distance of today has been reached, the feeling of contentment is high and you are feeling tired in a good way from the exercise.
+And in the evening, when the target distance of today has been reached, the feeling of contentment is high and you are feeling tired in a good way from the exercise.

 - To confirm the qualities of the Armadillo basic platform as a touring cycle